thomas-ziirsen/web-component-vs-code-extension/README.md

 Use `/*html*/` to let VS Code know which literals to apply it to.

-It will format the document on save, if enabled, and with the format keybinding `alt+shift+f`
+It will format the document on save, if enabled, and with the format keybinding `shift+alt+f`

 ## Example